stitchdata/docs/_integration-schemas/harvest/v2/time_entries.md

     type: "integer"
     description: "The ID of the task assignment associated with the time entry."

-  - name: "external_reference_id"
-    type: "integer"
-    description: "[TODO]"

-  - name: "invoice_id"
-    type: "integer"
-    description: "The ID of the invoice associated with the time entry."
-    foreign-key-id: "invoice-id"

-  - name: "hours"
-    type: "number"
-    description: "The number of hours tracked in the time entry."

-  - name: "notes"
-    type: "string"
-    description: "Notes entered about the time entry."

-  - name: "is_locked"
-    type: "boolean"
-    description: "If `true`, the time entry is locked."

-  - name: "locked_reason"
-    type: "string"
-    description: "The reason why the time entry is locked."

-  - name: "is_closed"
-    type: "boolean"
-    description: "If `true`, the time entry has been approved via Timesheet Approval."

-  - name: "is_billed"
-    type: "boolean"
-    description: "If `true`, the time entry has been marked as invoiced."

   - name: "timer_started_at"
     type: "date-time"
     description: "The date and time the timer was started, if tracked by duration."

-  - name: "started_time"
-    type: "string"
-    description: "The time the time entry was started, if tracking by start/end times."

-  - name: "ended_time"
-    type: "string"
-    description: "The time the time entry was ended, if tracking by start/end times."

-  - name: "is_running"
-    type: "boolean"
-    description: "If `true`, the time entry is currently running."

-  - name: "billable"
-    type: "boolean"
-    description: "If `true`, the time entry is billable."

-  - name: "budgeted"
-    type: "number"
-    description: "If `true`, the time entry counts towards the project budget."

-  - name: "billable_rate"
+  - name: "user_id"
-    type: "number"
+    type: "integer"
-    description: "The billable rate for the time entry."
+    description: "The ID of the user associated with the time entry."
+    foreign-key-id: "user-id"

-  - name: "cost_rate"
+  - name: "user_assignment_id"
-    type: "number"
+    type: "integer"
-    description: "The cost rate for the time entry."
+    description: "The ID of the user assignment associated with the time entry."

-  - name: "created_at"
-    type: "string"
-    description: "The time the time entry was created."
 ---